hsorby/tomathml/README.rst

   ode(x, t) = 5{m_per_s}

-CellML mode can be turned off be setting the second parameter to the *process* function to false.
+CellML mode can be turned off by setting the second parameter to the *process* function to false.
-When the CellML mode is not active, the dimensions for constants do not need to be set.
+When the CellML mode is inactive, the constants' dimensions do not need to be set.
 Mulitple expressions can be added to a single text block::

   a = 6;b = e -3;